supaglue-labs/supaglue/docs/docs/intro.md

 - **High performance**: query against synced data in your own cloud with no rate limits.
 - **Open source**: self-host and run Supaglue for free.
 - **Privacy-first**: prevent sensitive customer data from leaving your infrastructure.
-- **BYO-connectors**: extend Supaglue with your own connectors.
+- **Connectors**: use [Supaglue-maintained connectors](/category/connectors), or extend Supaglue by bringing your own connectors.
 - **Developer-centric**: self-host multiple instances for local, staging, and production environments.
 - **Monitoring and logs**: monitor the status of syncs and stream logs to your cloud.

-## Connectors

-See the [list of connectors](/category/connectors) we currently support.

 ## How it works

-When developers at B2B companies integrate with Supaglue, they are able to provide many CRM integrations to their customers.
-Supaglue enables those customers to authenticate with their CRM, and reliably sync data from those customers' CRMs into Supaglue's database.
-The data is mapped to a common data model and exposed through a unified REST API that provides developers read/write access to their customers' CRMs.
-Supaglue is a separate service that runs alongside your stack.
-Supaglue is open source and can be self-hosted.
+Developers can integrate with Supaglue in an hour or less:

+1. Create a Supaglue Cloud account or spin up Supaglue locally, and get your API key.
+2. Configure your integration scopes and OAuth credentials.
+3. Add an Embedded Link in your application.
+4. Create Supaglue customers for each customer using your application.
+5. Your customers connect their CRMs to your app, and Supaglue syncs their datainto Supaglue's backend, where it is cached, mapped to a common data model, and exposed through a unified REST API.
+6. You access the Supaglue API from within your application, to help read data from and write data to your customers' CRMs.

 Supaglue consists of the following components: